 What Timeline does Star Trek: Discovery Occupy?

-Bryan Fuller announced that Star Trek Discovery will take place approximately 10 years before the 5-year mission of TOS.
+Bryan Fuller announced that Star Trek Discovery will take place approximately 10 years before the 5-year mission of The Original Series.
 Additionally, we can infer a few things about the 2017 series from the CGI test footage video that CBS released.
-While there has been no official word on when in time the new Star Trek Discovery timeline takes place

 First, take note that the U.S.S.
 Discovery’s registry number contains no appended alpha-characters – it’s simply “NCC-1031”.
 Since 1031 is lower than 1701 (the Enterprise), we can assume that the Discovery’s launch date was sometime before that of the USS Enterprise (confirmed).
 Captain Kirk was at least the 2nd, if not 3rd person to captain the Enterprise under its 1701 designation.
 It’s likely the Enterprise was commissioned at least 15 years before Kirk took the helm.
 Therefore, it’s fairly safe to say that the USS Discovery is launched at least 15 years before The Original Series.
 Update: We were so close.
 It takes place 10 years before TOS.